 One of the newer technological developments in federal prison is the advent of the TRULINCS computers and the supported MP3 player function.
-Inmates are now permitted to purchased either a 4 GB or 8 GB SanDisk MP3 player from their prison’s commissary which typically range from $69 to $89 each.
+Inmates are now permitted to purchase either a 4 GB or 8 GB SanDisk MP3 player from their prison's commissary which typically range from $69 to $89 each.

 Once purchased, federal prisoners can then activate the device and use the music service to browse for songs to download.
 While over two million songs are available for browsing and purchase, each song carries a cost ranging from 16 to 31 TRU-Units, which cost $0.05 each.
 While no iTunes, the TRULINCS music function is an impressive leap forward from the traditional clear Sony AM/FM radio.